AIR QUALITY MATTERS

 The data above indicate that NO2 concentrations continue to exceed the legal limit at almost all the sites shown.
 The legal limit (40 micrograms per cubic metre) should have been achieved by 2010.
 The legal limit is four times greater than the World Health Orgnisation guideline.
 The improvement since 2019 is attributable to the ULEZ (and the LEZ and their extensions).

-Research by Imperial College [see / listen from minute 15:10] indicates that NO2 concentrations are unlikely to meet that requirement, particularly along those busy streets (and in their neighbourhood), even when the proposed Ultra Low Emission Zone is fully implemented across London.
+Some years ago, research by Imperial College [see / listen from minute 15:10] indicated that NO2 concentrations are unlikely to meet that requirement, particularly along those busy streets (and in their neighbourhood), even when the proposed Ultra Low Emission Zone was scheduled to be fully implemented across London.

 For further information, please contact: